ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### SYS_SPATIAL Package

-Provides the function to register and delete Spatial Reference System metadata in the SPATIAL_REF_SYS table.
+SYS_SPATIAL package provides the function to register and delete Spatial Reference System metadata in the SPATIAL_REF_SYS table.

 </br>